uphold/validator.js-asserts/README.md

 #### Arguments
 - `callback` (required) - the callback function.
 - `customClass` (required) - the name of the class.

+### CpfNumber
+Tests if the value is valid CPF number.

 ### CreditCard
 Tests if the value is a valid credit card number using the Luhn10 algorithm.